afska/piugba/README.md

 #### Undefined reference to _function name_

-If you've added new folders, check if they're in `Makefile`'s `SRCDIRS` list!
+If you've added new folders, ensure they're in `Makefile`'s `SRCDIRS` list!

 ## Open-source projects involved